 When the end of the binary is reached and the second clause matches, the match context will simply be discarded (removed in the next garbage collection, as there is no longer any reference to it).

-To summarize, $my_binary_to_list/1$ in R12B only needs to create one match context and no sub binaries.
-In R11B, if the binary contains N bytes, N+1 match contexts and N sub binaries are created.
+To summarize, my_binary_to_list/1 only needs to create one match context and no sub binaries.